vCenter Visio Magic: Click. Automate. Visualize.

-I had to share this awesome script I found on GitHub about vcenter visio.
+I had to share this awesome script I found on GitHub about vCenter visio.

-All credit goes to:
+But first, all credit goes to:

 File Name : vDiagram_2.0.8.ps1